-- Significantly increase the risk to your health. - Significantly decrease your ability to regain maximum function.
+- Significantly increase the risk to your health. - Significantly decrease your ability to regain maximum function. - Cause severe pain that could not be adequately managed without the care or treatment that is requested.

 In these urgent situations:

 - The appeal does not need to be submitted in writing. - You or your Physician should call the Plan as soon as possible.